Causes Of Lower Back Pain In Women

 - Bending over seems to be a constant in a mother’s day.
 Whether you’re bending over the dirty dishes to get them clean, bending over to pick up the toys in the living room, or again, bending over to pick up your child, this can all put stress on the lower back.

-- Overuse of back muscles can happen in any of the mentioned causes above.
+- Overuse of back muscles can happen from any of the mentioned causes above.
 Anywhere from picking up your kid on the floor to working out at the gym, overuse can cause strain in the muscles.

 Sitting or standing for long periods of time can also put pressure on the discs in the lower spine and cause some inflammation and pain.